 Cardio vs. Weights: Which Better for Weight Reduction?

 For years, conventional wisdom stated that cardio was the very best workout for weight reduction.
-Then personal trainers and strength training muscled its method into the spotlight as the must-do move for improving your metabolic process and reducing weight in your sleep, triggering numerous workout lovers to sign up with #TeamNoCardio.
+Then personal trainers and strength training muscled its method into the spotlight as the must-do move for improving your metabolic process, gut health and reducing weight in your sleep, triggering numerous workout lovers to sign up with #TeamNoCardio.

 So a couple of years back, Duke University scientists headed to the laboratory and carried out the biggest research study of its kind.
 They were to compare the two methods of exercise and finally get a response at last.
 After 8 months of tracking 119 obese and formerly inactive volunteers while they carried out resistance training, aerobic workout, or a mix of the two, the clear winner was … aerobic workout.
 By a lot.